 Prices

 The price involved when purchasing a home security system is based on several variables.
-The first is that actual cost of the equipment, then any installation fees, and finally any recurring fees for monitoring or insurance.
+The first is the actual cost of the equipment, then any installation fees, and finally any recurring fees for monitoring or insurance.

 Set-Up Costs